plv88/SmartMoney/README.md

 For advanced predictions, integrate machine learning models using the enriched features.
 Historical data can be processed to train and fine-tune models for predicting optimal trades.

 ## Example Workflow
-- Define the trading symbol and intervals in `debug.py`:
+- Define the trading symbol and intervals:
   ```python
   symbol = "BTCUSDT"
   intervals = ("5m", "1h", "4h", "1d")